SpiralLogic/testing-guidelines/README.md

 * **unit test**: test(s) on a single isolated system behaviour
 * **acceptance test**: tests that encompasses a complete user workflow within the system
 * **manual test**: any test where manual intervention is required
-* **end to end test**: A test which involved verfies a behaviour across all systems invovled
+* **end to end test**: A test which involved verifies a behaviour across all systems involved
 * **smoke test**: A simple test on a production system to verify it is operational, failure generally indicates a larger more critical system failure
 * **TDD**
   * Testing driven design